kbowden1800/bouncing-box/README.md

 - On **Frame 3** the box should be at position `20`
 - So on...

-The `update` Function is called 20 times/second and we can use it to draw a new Frame each time it is called.
+The `update` Function is called 20 times/second so we can use it to draw a new Frame each time it is called.
 This gives us 20 Frames/second!

-We need to program the `update` Function to `moveBoxTo()` a new _different_ and _changing_ location on each Frame. **This means that the computer will need to remember where the box was on Frame 1 in order to re-draw the box on Frame 2.**
+On each frame, we need the `update` Function to `moveBoxTo()` a _different_ and _changing_ location on each Frame. **This means that the computer will need to remember where the box was on Frame 1 in order to re-draw the box on Frame 2.**

 Variables allow the computer to remember pieces of information as our program runs.
 If we create a variable called `positionX`, on each Frame we can:
 - increment the value on each Frame: `positionX = positionX + 10`